Mrs. Lenora Bright - Spring 2023

 It is with great pleasure that the Board award the 2022-23 Support Staff Best of the Nest Award to Troy Williamson, day custodian at Oak Grove.
 He was nominated by the 4th grade teachers and Dr. Baele.
 Since taking on the daytime position, he has noticeably improved the cleanliness of the building and works hard at completing needed projects around Oak Grove School.
 Our 4th grade teachers said this about Troy, “He is always moving at full speed, is friendly and positive, and takes on more than his share of work.
 Our building has never been so clean.
 It is obvious that he takes great pride in his work, and we appreciate him so much.”
 I couldn’t agree more, what I (Dr. Baele) love most about Troy is that he is always coachable and open to a new way to get things done and for these reasons he is the 2022-2023 Best of the Nest recipient.
 From everyone at Oak Grove, we are proud of you Troy, and we want to congratulate you for being the Best of the Nest.

-Mrs. Taylor Jones - Fall 2022
+Mrs. Jones - Oct 2022

-This Fall, the Best of the Nest award goes to Mrs. Taylor Jones.
-Mrs. Almasi wrote, “I would like to nominate Taylor Jones for the Best of the Nest Award.
+This Fall, the Best of the Nest award goes to Ms. Taylor Welsh.
+Mrs. Almasi wrote, “I would like to nominate Taylor Welsh for the Best of the Nest Award.
 Taylor is participating in the language arts curriculum pilot, but her advocacy for quality instructional materials is not new.
 She is knowledgeable in the practice of teaching early reading skills and has spent a large amount of time during her years at Oak Grove researching and adjusting her practice to ensure her students become readers.
 She has provided thoughtful insight throughout the pilot process and though her own curriculum pilot has had challenges (the materials were delayed for two months) she was flexible, open-minded, and ultimately advocated for her students in moving to a different curriculum altogether.
 Once that decision was made, Taylor spent a great deal of time learning a new system and ensuring her students would be successful- even stepping out of her comfort zone to attend professional development at a different school.
 In addition to all of this, Taylor is a fantastic colleague.
 She has been a great collaborator and mentor to her new first grade teammate and to many others in the elementary hallway.
 She is a positive and approachable person to everyone in the building and all of these qualities make her the best candidate for the Best of the Nest Award!
-The administrative team agrees that we are fortunate to have Mrs. Jones at Oak Grove and she is fully deserving of this year's Best of the Nest award!
+The administrative team agrees that we are fortunate to have Ms. Welsh at Oak Grove and she is fully deserving of this year's Best of the Nest award!

 Congratulations Taylor for your outstanding efforts to make Oak Grove School the very best!